uk-gov-mirror/hmcts.idam-forgerock-images/README.md

-These images are only for local development and are provided as-is.
-Any use outside of this purpose comes with no guarantees and support.

 The goal of this project(idam-forgerock-images) is to build Docker images containing ForgeRock used for local development.
 The following images/services are included:

 ForgeRock AM